- Personal Data We Collect

 Name and Contact information.
-We may collect your name, selected user name, email address, and other similar contact data.
+We may collect your name, email address, and other similar contact data.
 We may use this information to contact you or provide you with information on CMU or the Services.

 Credentials.
-We process passwords and related security information used for authentication and account access and information security purposes.
+We process username, password, and related security information used for authentication and account access and information security purposes.

 Usage data.
 We collect personalized information about your use of the Services, to better understand uses thereof and identify potential improvements, as well as to send you promotional communications or offers tailored to your use of the Services and interest thereto.
 If you participate in optional competitions, we may also track the performance of you and your team through your usernames and/or team names.

 Information on the web pages you visit on the Services and the search terms you enter on the Services.

 Service information based on your use of the Services.
 This includes the games in which you participate, the types and frequency of tools and commands being used, the size and nature of solutions to the games, and the frequency and duration of use.

 Information regarding the performance of the Services and any problems you may experience while using them.
 This information enables us to diagnose problems and offer support in resolution.

 Data about your device and the network you use to connect to the Services, including IP address, device identifiers, and regional and language settings.